styler00dollar/ComfyUI-sudo-latent-upscale/README.md

 Similar settings got applied to [CRAFT](https://github.com/AVC2-UESTC/CRAFT-SR) and I trained with batch size 16.
 I did not finetune CRAFT with contextual loss yet.

-I then tried to train [SwinFIR](https://github.com/Zdafeng/SwinFIR).
+I then tried to train [SwinFIR](https://github.com/Zdafeng/SwinFIR) for 1.5.
 Prodigy with 1 and 0.1 caused massive instability, so I used Lamb with 3e-4, batch size 150, bf16 and MSE with 0.08.
+Final model was trained on 2x4090 with ddp and gloo, 100k steps each gpu.Prodigy with 1 and 0.1 caused massive instability, so I used Lamb with 3e-4, batch size 150, bf16 and MSE with 0.08.
 Final model was trained on 2x4090 with ddp and gloo, 100k steps each gpu.

-For SDXL, I used Prodigy with 0.1, batch 140 and bf16.
+For the SwinFIR SDXL models, I used Prodigy with 0.1, batch 140 and bf16.
 One model was trained with MSE and the other was trained with FFT and L1.
 Used weight 1 everywhere.
+Afterwards I trained some [DRCT](https://github.com/ming053l/DRCT) models with AdamW 1e-4, bf16, batch size 40 and 0.08 l1.
+Training DRCT took around 35gb vram.

 ### Further Ideas
 Ideas I might test in the future: